lanmaster53/pyscripter-er/README.md

 ## Usage

-1. Watch [this video](https://www.youtube.com/watch?v=U41D_d4JQLs&feature=youtu.be&t=1693) (from the linked time stamp) to get a basic understanding of the Python Scripter module.
+1. Watch the [these videos](#videos) to gain a basic understanding of the Python Scripter extension and the PyScripter-er module.
 2. Configure Burp Extender's Python Environment to use Jython 2.7.1.
 3. Place `pyscripterer.py` in the path configured for Burp Extender's Python Environment.
 4. Manually install the modified Python Scripter extension (included in this repo).